 Plastics

-Sorting and recycling plastics can be a bit tricky.
-Plastic containers have numbers #1-7, known as resin identification codes.
+Sorting and recycling plastics can be tricky.
+Plastic containers have numbers 1-7, known as resin identification codes.
 These codes offer helpful insights about the type of plastic you’re dealing with.

 Bottles, containers, cups, and caps are essential daily.
 They follow different paths in the recycling system.
 Candy wrappers and potato chip bags made of flexible packaging cannot be recycled, so they usually end up in the trash.

-Bulky items, such as furniture, can be challenging to recycle because each community has its own rules about what they accept.
-Another problematic item to recycle is Styrofoam, as curbside programs rarely accept it.
+Bulky items, such as furniture, can be challenging to recycle because each community has its own rules about what it accepts.
+Styrofoam is another problematic item, as curbside programs rarely take it.

-You might believe putting your plastic in bags is a good way to protect during transport and keep things neat.
-However, when it comes to the green bin, this approach causes problems.
-Putting bags full of carefully sorted plastics will not result in an environmentally friendly outcome but will cause issues at the processing facilities.
+You might believe putting plastic in bags is a good way to protect it during transport and keep things neat.
+However, this approach causes problems in the green bin.
+Putting bags full of carefully sorted plastics will not be environmentally friendly but will cause issues at the processing facilities.

-And don’t forget, specific store drop-off locations accept plastic bags and wraps.
-They can be recycled instead of being thrown away in a landfill.
+Remember, specific store drop-off locations accept plastic bags and wraps.
+They can be recycled instead of thrown away in a landfill.
 Be sure to follow the guidelines provided by local services to give every piece a chance at a new life.

 Glass